 A survey undertaken among all clergy in 2010 by a working group convened by the Chair of the House of Clergy of the Diocesan Synod concluded that the clear finding of the questionnaire was that, far from feeling bullied or neglected, the vast majority of clergy in the Diocese of Worcester feel supported and affirmed by the lay people to whom they minister, as well as the bishops, archdeacons and fellow clergy.

-Nevertheless it is important to have procedures in place for those occasions, however rare, if things do go wrong.
+Nevertheless, it is important to have procedures in place to address any occasions, however rare, in which things do go wrong.

 As well as having wider application, this paper constitutes the diocesan anti-bullying and harassment policy referred to in the Code of Practice for the “Grievance Procedure” issued by the Archbishops’ Council under the Ecclesiastical Offices (Terms of Service) Regulations 2009.

 It is policy that these matters are to be treated with confidentiality and that no action would normally be taken without the willing consent of the person who feels he or she has been a target.